Food Corner

 A Sri Lankan April New Year table

 If you are a Sri Lankan, what I ask is a stupid question.
 I don’t have to ask what is April New Year or Sinhala & Hindu New Year from any Sri Lankan.
-They know it better than me who stay in another country, but still admire the value of Sri Lankan traditions.
+They know it better than I who stay in another country, but still admire the value of Sri Lankan traditions.

 But, for the sake of other readers of Food Corner from around the world, I want to share about our Sri Lankan New Year.

-In Sri Lanka both Sinhala and Tamil community celebrate New Year which follows with traditions.
-It is a start of another year.
-Usually New Year falls on dates ranging between April 12-14th.Each year, there will be auspicious times declared to start celebrations.
+In Sri Lanka, both Sinhala and Tamil communities celebrate New Year which follows traditions.
+It is the start of another year.
+Usually, New Year falls on dates ranging from April 12-14th.
+Each year, there will be auspicious times declared to start celebrations.
 These auspicious times include time for cooking, eating and even for leaving for work.

 You can read more details about Sri Lankan April New Year in this post about Sri Lankan food culture.